wdoogz/wdoogz.github.io/_posts/2020-04-09-at-home-monitoring.markdown

 ---

 ### Metrics
-Yeah, I'm aware I said above `... graph that data.`, well this is the crazy part right, you don't graph data, you graph metrics. :sunglasses:
+Yeah, I'm aware I said above `... graph that data.`, well this is the crazy part right, you don't graph data, you graph metrics.
-So metrics are a form of data, but when we talk about data we usually think of it as something that doesn't change, like my name for example, I'm Wesley now and I am 99% sure I'll be Wesley tomorrow :smile:.
+So metrics are a form of data, but when we talk about data we usually think of it as something that doesn't change, like my name for example, I'm Wesley now and I am 99% sure I'll be Wesley tomorrow.
 Metrics are always changing, your CPU isn't always going to run at 15% utilization correct?
 Depending on system load your metrics may change which give us graphs that looks like spikes and squigly lines.
 When we have a metric that spikes to high for to long we need to act on it, but us as humans, only tend to look at these metrics for a reason.
 For example I'm not going to spend all my waking hours watching my graphs to make sure my damn memory doesn't spike.
 This is what we have alerts for, we set a threshold and when that is breached for a certain amount of time we say "Ayo buddy!
 Your machine's memory usage is high!"

 ---